zzhang-del/zhangzhuo-a0933/content/blog/P2PINN/index.md

 title: 🎉 A Pseudo-Time Stepping and Parameterized Physics-Informed Neural Network Framework for Navier-Stokes Equations
 summary: Congratulations on getting your paper accepted by Physics of Fluids (PoF)!
 date: 2025-2-13

-# Featured image
-# Place an image named `featured.jpg/png` in this page's folder and customize its options here.

-## Summary & Overview

 ---

 This poster introduces **P2PINN: A Pseudo-Time Stepping and Parameterized Physics-Informed Neural Network Framework for Navier-Stokes Equations**.
 Our work addresses two major limitations of traditional Physics-Informed Neural Networks (PINNs): unstable training and the necessity for retraining when PDE parameters change.